ichiin/cela/README.md

 Future students will be able to list the avalaible courses they can take as well as generating a partial "Learning Agreement" document.

 # Roles and responsabilities
-Jaime(Product Owner) is responsible for :
+Jaime (Product Owner) is responsible for:
   - ensuring everybody is aware and applying the scrum guidelines
+  - product backlog, including its content, availability and ordering

 # Communications strategies